Muhammad-MO/project4-Healthy-Food-Search/README.md

 # Features left to implement

-The future plans for this website is to add discount and coupon popues for the past consumers
+The future plans for this website is to add discount and coupon popues for the past consumers.

-There are also plans to increase the Emart database and make the site searchable by producer and price
+There are also plans to increase the Emart database and make the site searchable by producer and price.
 # Deployment

 The website was deployed on Heroku and can be seen [here](https://healthfoodmart.herokuapp.com/)

 # Content

-All content was authored by me and referenced from pages which are mentioned in the Credit Section
+All content was authored by me and referenced from pages which are mentioned in the Credit Section.

 # Media